Pterostylis arenicola

-Pterostylis arenicola, commonly known as the sandhill rustyhood is a plant in the orchid family Orchidaceae and is endemic to South Australia.
+Pterostylis arenicola, commonly known as sandhill rustyhood is a plant in the orchid family Orchidaceae and is endemic to South Australia.
 It has a rosette of leaves near its base and up to ten reddish-brown and white flowers with a dark brown, insect-like labellum.
 Its distribution is now restricted to areas around Lake Alexandrina.

 Description

 Pterostylis arenicola is a terrestrial, perennial, deciduous, herb with an underground tuber and which only occurs as solitary plants.
 It has a rosette of between eight and twelve leaves at the base of the flowering spike.
 The leaves are 15-30 mm long and 6-12 mm wide and wither as the flowers develop.
 Up to ten dark brown and translucent white flowers 30-35 mm long and 10-12 mm wide are borne on a flowering spike which elongates to 100-250 mm tall as the flowers develop.
 The dorsal sepal and petals form a hood called the "galea" over the column with the dorsal sepal having a narrow tip 9-12 mm long.
 The lateral sepals are much wider than the galea, have densely hairy edges and taper suddenly to narrow, thread-like tips 10-20 mm long which spread apart from each other.
 The labellum is dark brown, fleshy and insect-like, 5-7 mm long and about 2 mm wide.
 The centre of the labellum has a channel and the edges have bristly hairs up to 3 mm.
 Flowering occurs from August to October.